Skip to content

 USER --HTTP Request--> SERVER

-SERVER --Function Execution Task Enqueue--> REDIS_QUEUE
+SERVER --Function Execution Task Enqueued--> REDIS_QUEUE

-REDIS_QUEUE --Function Execution Task Dequeue--> WORKER
+REDIS_QUEUE --Function Execution Task Dequeued--> WORKER

-Beat --"Function Execution Task Enqueue\n(Scheduled)"--> REDIS_QUEUE
+Beat --"Function Execution Task Enqueued\n(Scheduled)"--> REDIS_QUEUE

-2. Multi-Replica Deployment
+2. Multi-replica Deployment

 flowchart TB